Manage Your axe Developer Hub Projects

 Re-review axe Developer Hub's Instructions

-If you'd like to re-review the instructions that axe Developer Hub gives you when you created a project, go to the projects page and click on the button showing the running person (see Project Actions above).
-You'll be taken to a page to select the browser automation where you can review the instructions or change the browser automation platform.
+If you'd like to re-review the instructions that axe Developer Hub gives you when you created a project, go to the projects page and click on the Settings dropdown and choose Configure project.
+You'll be taken to the instructions page.

 Sorting